Power Zoom Explained (Written By Ole Oest)

 4. Image Size Tracking Mode

-You compose using the viewfinder so that an object (e.g. a child) fills the frame as you desire (e.g. a full body shot).
+You compose using the viewfinder so that an object (e.g. a child) fills the frame, say (a full body shot for example).
 When the object moves towards you or away from you the camera will zoom the lens so that the object maintains its image size.

 5. Zoom Effect Mode

-The lens will automatically zoom from wide angle to tele during exposure thus creating a special effect where the subject diffuses radically outward.
+The lens will automatically zoom from wide angle to tele during exposure thus creating a special effect where the subject diffuses radially outward.

 Which Camera Bodies Support Power Zoom?